Common Agricultural Policy: Overview

-Agricultural production support and common organisation of markets (I pillar)
+Agricultural production support and common organisation of markets (Pillar I)

 This part of CAP is financed from the European Agricultural Guarantee Fund (EAGF).
 Each country can choose if the payment will be established at the farm level or at the regional level.
 Farmers receiving the SFP have the flexibility to produce any commodity on their land except fruit, vegetables and table potatoes.
 In addition, they are obliged to keep their land in good agricultural and environmental condition (cross-compliance).
 Farmers have to respect environmental, food safety, phytosanitary and animal welfare standards.
 This is a penalty measure: if farmers do not respect these standards, their payment will be reduced.

 The direct aids and market related expenditure made up 31% of the total EU budget in 2010.
 Together with 11% for Rural Development, the total CAP budget took 42% of the total EU budget The CAP budget shrank relatively from 75% in 1984 to 37% of the total EU budget in 2017.

 Intervention mechanisms diminished significantly, for instance the Commission only intervened on: common wheat, butter, and skimmed milk powder.
 The Health Check of the CAP agreed in November 2008 added on a number of measures to help the farmers to respond better to signals from the markets and to face new challenges.
 Among a range of measures, the agreement abolished arable set-aside, increased milk quotas gradually leading up to their abolition in 2015, and converted market intervention into a genuine safety net.
 Ministers also agreed to increase modulation, whereby direct payments to farmers were reduced and the money transferred to the Rural Development Fund.

 Milk quotas expired in April 2015.
 To prepare the dairy farmers for this transition, a 'soft landing' was ensured by increasing quotas by one per cent every year between 2009–10 and 2013–14.
 For Italy, the 5 per cent increase was introduced immediately in 2009–10.
 In 2009–10 and 2010–11, farmers who exceed their milk quotas by more than 6 per cent had to pay a levy 50 per cent higher than the normal penalty.